Skip to content

 How does velocity in agile work?

 Velocity in agile works by measuring the amount of work a marketing team can accomplish in a specific time frame, typically during a sprint.
 This metric helps marketers to predict how quickly they can deliver marketing campaigns or complete tasks.
 It’s calculated by adding up the estimates of the work items (like user stories or tasks) that have been completed in the sprint.
 By tracking velocity, marketers can better plan their future sprints, manage workload, and set realistic expectations for stakeholders.
+For a more detailed view of how this is visualised, you can refer to our article on agile velocity charts.

 An example of velocity in agile